-Code Digital Student Experience Code Teacher Resources U46 Number Sense - Multiplying Decimals by Ten and One Hundred U46 Multiplying Decimals by Ten and One Hundred U46 Number Sense - Dividing Decimals by Ten and One Hundred U46 Dividing Decimals by Ten and One Hundred
+Code Digital Student Experience Code Teacher Resources U46 Number Sense - Multiplying Decimals by Ten and One Hundred U46 Multiplying Decimals by Ten and One Hundred

 Explain patterns in the number of zeros of the product when multiplying a number by powers of 10 and explain patterns in the placement of the decimal point when a decimal is multiplied or divided by a power of 10.
 Use whole number exponents to denote powers of 10.